Portuguese for Undergraduates

 You are here

-For information about placement, testing, and transfer of credit, please consult this guide.
+For information about transfer of credit, please visit our placement page.

 The Portuguese minor is designed to give students pursuing other majors the opportunity to engage with and reflect upon Luso-Brazilian literary, philosophical, and visual cultures.